Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 A cappuccino is an espresso drink made of espresso, hot milk, and milk foam, added in that order.
 You can make cappuccinos at home if you have an espresso machine.
 There are many variations of the drink that you can try, like making them iced, changing the type of milk, or adding flavor.

-This article will explain what a cappuccino is, how cappuccinos differ from other espresso drinks, and what variations there are of cappuccinos.
+This article explains what a cappuccino is, how it differs from other espresso drinks, and the various variations of cappuccinos.

 There's also a section full of frequently asked questions by cappuccino-making beginners and some resources to help you learn how to make cappuccinos.